Articles

 A model API request usually contains more than the current prompt.
 Depending on the assistant and provider, the proxy may see:

-That visibility is useful, but it is easy to overstate.
+That visibility is useful, but it has a hard edge.
 The proxy sees traffic that crosses the network.
 It does not automatically see a local file write, a Git commit, a permission prompt, or a shell command that never leaves the machine.
-Those need to be correlated from local telemetry: session transcripts, file watchers, process supervision, Git diffs, shell output, and assistant-specific history stores such as ~/.claude/projects/ and ~/.codex/sessions/.
+Those have to come from local telemetry: session transcripts, file watchers, process supervision, Git diffs, shell output, and assistant-specific history stores such as ~/.claude/projects/ and ~/.codex/sessions/.

-This is the first governance gap most teams hit.
+This is usually the first gap teams hit.
 A proxy answers "what went to the model?"
 It does not, by itself, answer "what changed on the workstation?"

 Inspect The Captures